alihassan18/libonomy-documentation/docs/Guide/Validators/run-a-validator.md

 :::tip

-`moniker` is human readable name for your validator by which it can be located on libonomy staking network.
+`moniker` is human readable name for your validator by which it can be located on Libonomy staking network.

 `commission-rate` is used to specfy the commision you will charge on the network.